ChrisCharo/DScapstone/slides.md

 ### Goal of our project

-- *Perform sentiment analysis on Twitter(X) data related to Apple, Amazon, Google, and Microsoft to determine the possibility and accuracy of predicting the price movements of the selected stock prices based on user sentiment.*
+- *Perform sentiment analysis on Twitter(X) data related to publicly traded companies to determine the possibility and accuracy of predicting the price movements of stock prices based on user sentiment.*

 ---